MichelKazi/Polar/notes.md

 It's easy to read an article like [this one](https://www.klipfolio.com/blog/recommender-system) on the high level concept of recommendations.
 In this specific case for my project, every User is also a product.

+How would I note recommendations for the client?
+Although there's a system in place to decide who a user is exposed to, I can also hold information on every single match
+This could be another model, for userId matched with otherUserId